chefgs/aicourse-week3/ETL-week3-learning.md

 * Web pages
 * Spreadsheets

 Before we can use this data with language models (like those you work with in LangChain), it needs to be **organized, cleaned, and structured**.

-ETL is the process that makes this possible.
+So, this is where the **ETL process** comes in.
+That makes this possible to accomplish the GenAI app development.

 ---